dfajar2/bigSCale/readme.txt

 bigSCAle tool
-Please have a lool to the youtube bigSCale tutorial
+Please have a look to the youtube bigSCale tutorial

 https://youtu.be/8hTHodjemIg